Booligoosh/codetheweb.blog/_posts/2020-06-15-javascript-localstorage.md

 ![The parsed object logged to the console][object-parsed-log-img]

-Great!
+Awesome!
 This method would also work if `user` was an array, instead of an object.

 ## Conclusion
 Awesome, that's everything for today!
 Congrats on getting through this tutorial, you can now save data between page loads!
 This can be very useful for many things including web apps and web-based games.
 These concepts can be confusing at first, but you'll get the hang of it with practice.

-If you think this article would be helpful to others, feel free to share it [share it][share]!
+If you think this article would be helpful to others, feel free to [share it][share]!

 If you have any feedback, need help, or just wanna say hi, feel free to do so [in the comments below][comments].

 If you found this article helpful, you can also [buy me a coffee][coffee] &mdash; it takes lots of time and effort to write these articles and maintain this site, and you get to read it all for free!
 I do get ad revenue from the ethical ads on this site, but it's currently only about $10-15 per month.

 And finally, don't forget to [join the newsletter][newsletter] to receive curated web development resources for beginners from around the internet!
-It's been a bit inactive lately, but sign up to recieve them when I start it more actively again.
+It's been a bit inactive lately, but sign up to receive them when I start it more actively again.

 See you next time! &#x1F600;